Anmol-Baranwal/DevtoGitHub/README.md

 # DevSync
-Save your dev.to articles and your reading list with a bunch of useful options.
+Save your DEV.to articles and reading list with a bunch of useful options.

 ## Use cases

-> The problem is that there is no way to save the articles for future cases, and this workflow solves that in an efficient way.
+> The problem is that there is no way to save the articles or reading list from DEV.to as a backup, and this solves that in an efficient way.

 - The workflow can save your articles each in a different markdown file.
 - The details like tags, cover image, URL, and published time is shown in a proper format.